flschr/Recycled-Words/README.md

 The pictures can than to be used in blog articles within Atom and Working Copy.
 A few moments later, all pictures are automatically optimized by [Imgbot](https://imgbot.net/) to further reduce the file size with a lossless compression.

 ### Updating Yellow CMS
 The disadvantage by using a Github repository as powerhouse for content creation, website management and deployment of a website running on Yellow is, that you can't use the [standard procedures](https://github.com/datenstrom/yellow-extensions/tree/master/source/update) for updating Yellow CMS to a new version.
 But anyway, as Yellow only consists out of a a few ```PHP``` and ```HTML``` files, it is not that hard to perform a manual update.
-When you customized Yellow to your needs, its even easier to use tools provided by Github to migrate your customizations to a new Yellow version.
+When you customized Yellow to your own needs, its even easier to use tools provided by Github to migrate your customizations to a new Yellow version.

 (how to will follow soon)